artfauq/chatbox/README.md

 To run the application, install required dependencies with `npm install`.

 Run `npm run server` to start the Socket.IO server on port 5000.
+In `index.js`, replace with your own IP address.

 Run `npm start` to start a local development server.